Patrizio Oliva: Early life

 Patrizio is one of seven brothers born to Rocco and Catena Oliva.

 Oliva was introduced to boxing through his father Rocco and his brother Mario's passion for the sport.
-One of his brothers, Ciro, died and Oliva dedicated a number of his fights to the memory of Ciro and also named his first son after him.
+One of his brothers, Ciro, died, and Oliva dedicated a number of his fights to the memory of Ciro and also named his first son after him.

 Amateur career

 Oliva had a successful amateur career and won 93 of his 96 fights winning the Italian, European and Olympic titles.

-At international level Oliva won the 1978 European Junior Championships in Dublin, Ireland and silver medal at the 1979 European Senior Championships in Cologne, West Germany.
-Oliva was beaten by Soviet boxer Serik Konakbayev in the final of the Cologne championship and stated that his fight against Konakbaev was the hardest of his career.
+At the international level, Oliva won the 1978 European Junior Championships in Dublin, Ireland and a silver medal at the 1979 European Senior Championships in Cologne, West Germany.
+Oliva was beaten by Soviet boxer Serik Konakbayev in the final of the Cologne championship and stated that his fight against Konakbayev was the hardest of his career.
 The following year he represented his country and boxed at the Olympic Games for Italy and would again face Konakbaev.

 1980 Olympics

-Following two years of winning European title Oliva competed in the blue vest of Italy at the 1980 Summer Olympics, which were held in Moscow, USSR.
+Following two years of winning European titles, Oliva competed in the blue vest of Italy at the 1980 Summer Olympics, which were held in Moscow, USSR.